July 16, 2025

 The first two steps of the Contact Form 7 event tracking are done!
 Now, let’s send the form submission event to Google Analytics 4 with the following settings.
 Also, if you are new to Google Analytics 4 event tracking, I would recommend reading this guide afterward.

-Go to Tags > New > GA4 Event.
-I presume that you already know some Google Analytics 4 basics and you already have the Google Analytics 4 configuration tag created in the GTM container (if not, watch this video).
+Go to Tags > New > Google Analytics > Google Analytics: GA4 Event.
+I presume you already know some of the Google Analytics 4 basics and already have the Google Tag created in the GTM container (if not, read this article).

 In that tag: